-Peddle stated that it was her opinion that the Mayor has lied to Council on numerous occasions.
-Peddle stated that her fight about the crematorium is with City Hall and that she does not have any personal conflict with the Respondent.
+stated that it was a opinion that the Mayor has lied to Council on numerous occasions. stated that fight about the crematorium is with City Hall and that does not have any personal conflict with the Respondent.

 Interview with Jim Parsons